haberdashPI/vscode-master-key/notes.md

 implementing (not yet fully tested out though!!)

+BUG: keys are combined so that prefixes don't show the user defined description

 + p - paste after (⇧ before)

 + / and ? - search